jdb/jdb.github.com/concurrent/smartpython.rst

   File "<stdin>", line 1, in <module>
 StopIteration

-Generators object raises a :exc:`StopIteration` exception to signal when it has reached the end of the last code section, and that it is no use calling it again.
+Generators object raises a :*StopIteration* exception to signal when it has reached the end of the last code section, and that it is no use calling it again.